dahnaahn3/Pawgress/journals/dahna_ahn.md

 - Reformatted backend
 - Remove all console.log and print statements
 - Continuos troubleshoot of deployment
+- Successful deployment except for the customer's portfolio, add pet, and edit user information

 Ah ha moment: Had to apply pet_is instead of id for the unique keys